fieldtrip/website/example/bids_eyetracker.md

 ---
 title: Converting an example eyetracker dataset for sharing in BIDS
-tags: [example, bids, sharing, eyetracker]
+tags: [example, bids, sharing, eyelink, smi, tobii]
 ---

 # Converting an example eye tracker dataset for sharing in BIDS